EricBWang/ants/README.md

 # ants
-Project covering core ideas of Structure and Interpretation of Computer Programs: functional and objected-oriented programming paradigms (local state, inheritance, composition, overloading, method lookup)
+Ants is a project that constructs a tower defense game via functional and objected-oriented programming paradigms (local state, inheritance, composition, overloading, method lookup).
+The goal of the game is to protect your ant colony from the invasion of bees.
+Ants must be able to defend themselves with their implemented abilities such as throwing leaves, catching bees on fire, eating bees whole, resisting stings, etc.